Tai-Min/KV260-Human-Detector/README.md

 # Recreating the project
 ## 3D printing
+Print listed below parts:

+and assembly them using 15mm length 3mm diameter screws and nuts like in the image below:

+TODO: image

 ## PCB shield

+Use included in \<REPO>/pmod_shield Gerber files to order the shield using some PCB manufacturing service, or use indluded PDF to [etch it by yourself](https://www.instructables.com/How-to-Etch-a-PCB/).

+* A4988 stepper motor driver
+* 2x 2 pin JST PCB female connectors
+* 1x 4 pin JST PCB female connector or 4 pin vertical goldpin header instead whatever fits your stepper motor better)
+* 2x 2x6 pin horizontal goldpin header
+* 1x 5.08mm terminal block

+Solder the parts as in the picture below (ignore crossed parts):

+TODO: image

 ## Building the software
 Project created and tested using Ubuntu-20.04.